Prinzhorn/skrollr-menu/README.md

 This link will cause the page to scroll to `500`.
 But you should let the the href point to the actual target because if skrollr or js are disabled, the links will still work.

+As of skrollr-menu `0.1.10` you can also use percentage offsets by appending a `p` to the number.
+E.g. `data-menu-top="75p"` will scroll down 75% of the viewport height.

 Offsets
 -----